Online speech shield under fire as Donald Trump's Facebook ban remains | ExBulletin

 Some critics see a smart bet in this, a requirement that could make it more difficult for small tech companies and startups to comply and ultimately benefit Facebook over smaller competitors.

 Trump was permanently banned after the Twitter riot, his favorite megaphone.
-But it was Facebook that played a pivotal role in both Trump campaigns, not only as a way to talk to its more than 32 million subscribers, but also as a fundraising giant by generating low-value contributions through highly targeted advertising.
+But it was Facebook that played a pivotal role in both Trumps campaigns, not only as a way to talk to its over 32 million subscribers, but also as a fundraising giant by generating low contributions. amount through highly targeted advertising.

 This is where the debate over changes to Section 230 comes in, as a key area for new social media regulation.